ChrisWhite12/Subway-Trip-Planner/README.md

 ## Update 2

-I encounterd a problem when creating the train objects.
+I encountered a problem when creating the train objects.
 When it is created it places itself at a station and given a direction.
 The error had occured when I had placed the Train at the last station on a 'NS' line with a direction going 'S'.
 I plan to correct this problem by changing the direction accordingly when the Train object is initialized or it reaches the last or first station.

 ## Update 3